 It is frustrating and depressing after such disaster, but more so when people are left with no available options on moving forward with their lives.

 This territory is not safe and will only get worst if swift interventions are not taken.

 The country is in need of skilled workers but for those who are not in that skills set should be evacuated to countries where our lives can be restored.
 Armed robbery already caused the death of one man.
 Over 5 cases of aggravated rape and so much fear here in this territory.

-There is a cry here and someone need to attend to us, otherwise it will be too late.
+There is a cry here and someone needs to attend to us, otherwise, it will be too late.